SanjanaAnantwar/movie-data-analysis/README.md

-# mini project on movie-data-analysis using file handling
+# Mini project on movie-data-analysis using file handling
 **Analyzing movie data to uncover insights into user demographics, genre trends, and ratings.
 The project uses three datasets: Movies, Users, and Ratings, with tools like Python, Pandas, and visualization libraries to explore patterns and preferences.**

 1. **Descriptive Analysis**